takari/polyglot-maven/polyglot-java/README.md

 `${maven.multiModuleProjectDirectory}/.mvn/extensions.xml`
 and add the appropriate language extension.

-There is sample project in `samples` folder.
+There is sample project in `polyglot-maven-examples` project.

 ## Update extensions.xml

 Edit the `extensions.xml` file and add the following, replacing VERSION with the latest stable version of current artifact.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>